CAWaterBoardDataCenter/trash-data-dive-2021/README.md

 ### Daily schedule -- *tentative*

-Events are held from 9:30am - 3:30pm PDT (UTC -7) each day.
+Events are held from 9:30am - 3:30pm PDT (UTC -7) on Thursday and 9:30am - 3:00pm PDT on Friday.
 Participants should select 1-2 breakout *groups* to return to during breakout *sessions* throughout the event.

 |date *time* | event              | leader               |
 |------------|--------------------|----------------------|